Interested in becoming a tutor? To get started, please give us a call at 612-871-2043 or Contact Us

 Emmy: Reading & Writing Tutor

-I'm Emmy and I graduated from the University of Vermont with a B.A. in Geography with minors in Studio Art, Art History, and Geospatial Technologies.
-At university I was the Station Manager for the college radio station, co-directed the Art of Photography dorm, and worked for the non-profit Ten Thousand Villages.
+Hi!
+I'm Emmy.
+I graduated from the University of Vermont with a B.A. in Geography and with minors in Studio Art, Art History, and Geospatial Technologies.
+After graduation I served for two years in Peace Corps Namibia where I lived and worked in a rural village on the Namibian-Angolan border.

-In my spare time I can be found hiking outside, practicing yoga or tai chi, and exploring new restaurants with my boyfriend Nick.
+In my spare time I can be found cooking up new recipes in the kitchen, practicing yoga and tai chi, and exploring the St. Croix River Valley with my partner Nick.

 Ellen: Math Tutor